-The organ was origionally built in 1820 by T.C Bates & Son Ltd, London and still has all it's origional parts.
+The barrel organ was built in 1820 by T.C Bates & Son Ltd, London and still has all it's original parts.
 We have carried out a general restoration using the same materials that were used back in 1820.
 We releathered the bellows, repaired the mechanism, cleaned and voiced the pipes and polished the case.

-Please see below a video of it in action after the restoration.
+Please see our historic page for a video of the organ in action after the restoration.